Spotting signs of child sexual abuse

 Which children are at risk of child sexual abuse?

-Children are more vulnerable to sexual abuse if they have already experienced abuse of some kind.
+Children are more vulnerable to sexual abuse if they've already experienced abuse of some kind.
 Children who live in families where there is child neglect, for example, are more at risk.

 Disabled children are 3 times more likely to be victims of sexual abuse, especially if they have difficulties with speech or language.